RonanZairel/Web-based-Interactive-Algorithm-Visualizer/README.md

 ---

-## 🕹Part 2: How to Use the Visualizer
+## Part 2: How to Use the Visualizer

 ### Step-by-Step Instructions